crate/services-docs/docs/reference/glossary.rst

 production clusters.
 They can also be further adjusted for different :ref:`scale units <gloss-scale-unit>` per plan.

-Currently, there are four subscription plans available for `direct deployment`_, and four plans and a separate contract option via the Marketplace :ref:`offers <gloss-offer>`.
+Currently, there are multiple subscription plans available for `direct deployment`_, and also multiple plans and a separate contract option through the Marketplace :ref:`offers <gloss-offer>`.
 For more information, refer to the documentation on `subscription plans`_.